 Frequently Asked Questions

-Does being a clinical instructor for physical therapy students' count towards CEU credits?
+Does being a clinical instructor for physical therapy students' count towards CC units?

-Physical therapists or physical therapist assistants are eligible for 1 hour of CEU credit for every 160 hours of full time clinical instruction up to a maximum of 5 hours per reporting period.
+Physical therapists or physical therapist assistants are eligible for one (1) unit for every one hundred sixty-five (165) hours of clinical instruction with a maximum of five (5) units per reporting period.
 A written certification from the PT/PTA school is required for proof of credit.

-The ND Board of PT allows up to 15 CEU hours for taking and passing a Clinical Certification Program that has been approved by the Board.
+The ND Board of PT allows up to 15 CC units for taking and passing a Clinical Certification Program that has been approved by the Board.

 Can physical therapists perform needle electromyography (EMG) and/or nerve conduction studies (NCS)?